 Fermentation is simply a system of steeping solids in a liquid to release naturally occurring bacteria which are good for the health of the gut.

-As you might guess from the information above, the answer to that is a resounding "Yes!", for both humans and chickens (and other animals too).
+As you might guess from the information above, the answer is a resounding "Yes!", for both humans and chickens (and other animals too).

 The net result is that we become more prone to infection and illness.

 Fermentation increases the number of bacteria so that our guts are literally teeming with them.
-While that may not sound very pleasant, the fact is that it's exactly what we need.
+While that may not sound very pleasant, it's exactly what we need.